Pamela Anderson

-Pamela Denise Anderson (born July 1, 1967) is a Canadian-American actress, model, and media personality.
-She is best known for her glamour modeling work in Playboy magazine and for her role as "C.J."
+Pamela Denise Anderson (born July 1, 1967) is a Canadian-American actress, model and media personality.
+She is best known for her modelling work in Playboy magazine and for her role as "C.J."
 Parker on the television series Baywatch (1992–1997).

-Anderson came to public prominence after being selected as the February 1990 Playmate of the Month for Playboy magazine.
-She went on to make regular appearances on the magazine's cover, holding the record for the most Playboy covers by any person.
-Anderson became known to a wider audience in 1991 when she appeared on the ABC sitcom Home Improvement, playing the role of Lisa for its first two seasons.
-She gained international recognition for her starring role as "C.J."
-Parker on the action drama series Baywatch (1992–1997), further cementing her status as a sex symbol.
-She played Vallery Irons on the syndicated series V.I.P.
-(1998–2002) and starred as Skyler Dayton on the Fox sitcom Stacked (2005–2006).
+Anderson came to public prominence after being selected as the February 1990 Playboy Playmate of the Month following her appearance on the cover of the magazine's October 1989 issue.
+She went on to make regular appearances on the magazine's cover, holding the record for the most Playboy covers by any individual.
+Anderson became known to a wider audience with her role on the ABC sitcom Home Improvement for its first two seasons.
+She gained international recognition for her starring role of "C.J."
+Parker on the action drama series Baywatch, further cementing her status as a sex symbol.
+In 1995, a sex tape of her with her then-husband Tommy Lee was stolen and leaked, which resulted in a legal fight and made her the subject of controversy.

-Anderson's film credits include Raw Justice (1994), Barb Wire (1996), Scary Movie 3 (2003), Superhero Movie, Blonde and Blonder (both 2008), The Institute, Baywatch (both 2017), and City Hunter (2018).
-She appeared in her own documentary series in 2008, which she also co-directed, and has taken part in numerous reality television shows from around the world, such as Dancing with the Stars (2010, 2012), Bailando (2011), VIP Brother (2012), Dancing on Ice (2013), and Danse avec les stars (2018).
+Anderson starred as Vallery Irons in the syndicated series V.I.P.
+(1998–2002) and as Skyler Dayton in the Fox sitcom Stacked (2005–2006).
+Her film credits include Barb Wire (1996), Scary Movie 3 (2003), Borat (2006), Baywatch (2017), and City Hunter (2018).
+She appeared in her own reality series Pam: Girl on the Loose in 2008 and has partaken in numerous television shows from around the world, including Dancing with the Stars (2010, 2012), Bailando (2011), VIP Brother (2012), Dancing on Ice (2013), and Danse avec les stars (2018).
+In 2022, she made her Broadway debut as Roxie Hart in the musical Chicago, and in 2023 collaborated with Netflix on Pamela, a Love Story, a documentary about her life.
+For starring in the independent drama film The Last Showgirl (2024), she received nominations for the Golden Globe Award and the Screen Actors Guild Award for Best Actress.
+She then starred in the comedy film The Naked Gun (2025).

-Anderson has publicly supported various charitable causes, particularly animal rights, and has endorsed PETA activities.
-She has also released three autobiographies and four novels.
-Anderson was the recipient of a star on the Canadian Walk of Fame in 2006.
-She holds both American and Canadian citizenship.
+Anderson has publicly supported many charitable matters, particularly animal rights, and has endorsed PETA activities.
+She has released three autobiographies and four novels and has taken part in activism in regard to various causes.